markvarga21/studentManager/README.md

 ### - Student manager API -

 This Spring Boot application lets you to manage students.
-It can store their name, address, birthdate, birthplace, phone number, email, gender and nationality.
+It can store their name, birthdate, birthplace, gender, country of citizenship, passport number and the dates of expiry and issue of the passport.

 It also provides accurate validation on the entered data.
 It allows authorized users to upload a passport and also a selfie.
-The application uses <a href="https://azure.microsoft.com/en-gb/products/form-recognizer">Azure's Form Recognizer</a> service to validate the entered data against the data on the passport.
+The application uses <a href="https://azure.microsoft.com/en-gb/products/form-recognizer">Azure's Form Recognizer</a> service to validate the entered data against the data found on the passport.

-In addition, it validates the photo on the ID card against the uploaded selfie taken by the student.
+In addition, it validates the photo on the passport against the uploaded selfie taken by the student.
 For this, it uses [Azure's Face API](https://azure.microsoft.com/en-gb/products/ai-services/ai-vision).

-On the persistence part, the application uses a MySQL database which is being hosted in the cloud, using Azure's services.
+On the persistence part, the application uses a MySQL database which is being hosted locally.

-Also, the application follows the styling rules listed in the `checkstyle.xml` file, thus resulting a more readable and extendable codebase.
-The main service class was also tested using Mockito.
+Also, the application follows the code-styling rules listed in the `checkstyle.xml` file, thus resulting a more readable and extendable codebase.
+Some parts of the main service class was also tested using Mockito.

 Finally, the whole application is fully containerized and can be found in <a href="https://hub.docker.com/r/markvarga21/studentmanager">this</a> Docker repository (more on this later).